 “While we have no control over those who may cause us harm in many situations, you can always choose the party with whom you contract.
 If you choose to do business with crooks, or litigation freaks, legal problems will follow.
 But you can choose to do business with reputable persons or firms with a track record of honoring their agreements and avoiding litigation.
 In summary, to avoid contract disputes do business only with good people.
 This will avoid legal problems more effectively than any contractual language ever drafted by a lawyer.” —John Hughes Cooper, The Admiralty Docket

-If a bad business deal or ambiguous agreement has led to a contract dispute, our lawyers at the law office of John Hughes Cooper, P.C., can fiercely protect your interests in resolving the dispute.
+If a bad business deal or ambiguous agreement has led to a contract dispute, our lawyers at the law office of Cooper and Bilbrey, P.C., can fiercely protect your interests in resolving the dispute.
 With almost four decades of combined legal experience, we have the skill, knowledge and tenacity to effectively represent your interests — in negotiation, mediation, arbitration or trial.

 South Carolina Maritime Contract Dispute Attorneys